-a.
+- a.
 Application for degree: You must apply online with the Graduate School within 30 days after the beginning of the semester in which you intend to receive your Master's degree.
-Additional information can be obtained from the administrative assistant in room 106B Kastle Hall, or from the Graduate School Office (Patterson Office Tower) and online.
+Additional information can be obtained from the administrative assistant in room 106B Kastle Hall, or from the Graduate School Office (Patterson Office Tower) and online. - b.

-b.
 I and S grades: The Graduate School will not allow you to defend your thesis if there is a missing, "I", or "S" grade on your transcript.
-You should check your most recent transcript well in advance of the defense to be sure all grades are recorded.
+You should check your most recent transcript well in advance of the defense to be sure all grades are recorded. - c.

-c.
 Thesis approval form and final examination recommendation form: You must submit a copy of the thesis to the Chair of the thesis committee one month before the tentative oral defense date.
 The Chair must read and approve the thesis and sign the Thesis Approval Form.
 Next, the Director of Graduate Studies signs both the Thesis Approval Form and the Final Examination Recommendation form.
 These forms are then submitted to the Graduate School at least two weeks before the scheduled defense.
 Upon receipt of these forms, the Graduate School will prepare a Final Examination card that all members of the thesis committee sign at the defense.
-After all members of the Graduate School.
+After all members of the committee have signed the card, the DGS will also sign and return the card to the Graduate School. - d.

-d.
 Graduate Student Advisory Committee (GSAC) requirements: Students who fail to propose the Master's thesis by the end of the Fall semester of the second year will be required to meet with the Graduate Student Advisory Committee (GSAC) to discuss the delay and plans for addressing it.
 Students who fail to defend the Master's thesis by the end of the Fall semester of the third year may be required by GSAC to register only for research hours (PSY 790) during the following Spring semester, in order to provide time to complete the thesis.
-Students who fail to defend the thesis by the first day of the Fall semester of the fourth year are subject to being terminated from the program, upon review by GSAC. .
+Students who fail to defend the thesis by the first day of the Fall semester of the fourth year are subject to being terminated from the program, upon review by GSAC.